-During 2014 we issued no EUR or USD denominated benchmark transactions for a total of EUR 2.5 billion and approximately NOK 17 billion of covered bonds in the Norwegian market, denominated in NOK.
+During 2015 we issued two EUR denominated benchmark transactions for a total of EUR 2.5 billion and approximately NOK 17 billion of covered bonds in the Norwegian market, denominated in NOK.

-The domestic private investor market continues to develop well and was able to assume essentially all of the maturities from the swap facility.
+The domestic private investor market continues to develop well.
 The NOK market for covered bonds in Norway is approximately the same size as the market for Norwegian government bonds in NOK.
-We follow a policy of tapping our outstanding issues and will target a normal size for our NOK bonds of above NOK 4 billion so as for these bonds to be LCR eligible in the highest category in Norway.
+We follow a policy of tapping our outstanding issues and will target a normal size for our NOK bonds of above NOK 4 billion kroner so as for these bonds to be LCR eligible in the highest category in Norway.
 A range of maturities in fixed and floating bonds are available for taps.

 Chart 1: Outstanding Norwegian covered bonds and government bonds

 We expect further EUR covered bond issuance in 2016, with perhaps two benchmark bonds and will in addition consider other currencies for covered bond issuance.

 Chart 2: Outstanding SpareBank 1 Boligkreditt covered bonds as of year-end, by currency: